tweag/nickel/RATIONALE.md

 feature static types, contracts or metadata, and thus can't type library code and has no principled approach to data validation.

+### KCL vs Nickel

+KCL is a configuration language with a python-like syntax and object-oriented schemas that support inheritance and mixins.
+The KCL typesystem feels more nominal and object-oriented than Nickel's:

+- in KCL you specify the name of the schema when you're writing out the object that's supposed to conform to it; in Nickel, you can write out a record first and then apply the contract at some later point
+- in KCL, schema inheritance and mixins are written explicitly; in Nickel, complex contracts are built compositionally, by merging smaller ones.

+But the bigger difference is that KCL's schema validation is strict while Nickel's is lazy.
+This may make Nickel better suited to partial evaluation of large configurations.

 ### Comparison with other configuration languages
 <!-- Intentionally duplicated in `README.md`, please update the other one for
 any change done here -->